Before the Bell: What every Canadian investor needs to know today

 Equity Markets

 U.S. stock futures pulled back Friday after the latest snapshot on the U.S. jobs market fell short of forecasts.
 Nonfarm payrolls in May rose by 138,000, the U.S. Labor Department said.
 Economists had been expecting an increase of about 185,000 positions, although a strong reading on private-sector hiring earlier in the week had raised hopes for an even stronger showing.
 Immediately after the release of the report, futures began losing altitude.
 Ahead of the report, analysts had said a June rate-hike by the Federal Reserve was now essentially a foregone conclusion.
+Despite the weaker-than-forecast figure, U.S. interest rate futures were little changed Friday.
+Traders now see an 87-per-chance of a rate increase on June 14.

 "Market expectations have the chances of a rate hike at 100 per cent, which has been firmed up even further by yesterday’s substantial rise in the private ADP payrolls figure," IG analysts Josh Mahoney and Chris Beauchamp said in a note.